Jonak-Adipta-Kalita/JAK-Discord-Bot/README.md

 ```
 like this.
 Now go to the OAuth2 section and copy the CLIENT ID.
 Now open a new tab
 in your browser and type `https://discord.com/api/oauth2/authorize?client_id=<YOUR_CLIENT_ID>&scope=bot`
 and hit enter.
 Now add the Bot to your server.

+### Enabling Intents
+Go to [Discord Developers Portal](https://discord.com/developers/applications) and Click on your Application.
+Now got to Bot
+Section and Enable Everything under `Privileged Gateway Intents`.

+### Starting the Bot:
-After you added the bot, open any terminal in the
-directory and type
+Open any terminal in the directory and type
 ```bash
 python main.py
 ```